ovaistariq/ansible-roles/xtrabackup_slave/README.md

 xtrabackup_slave
 ================
-This is a role to backup using Percona XtraBackup a MySQL server, stream it to a new machine and prepare it so that it is ready to be used to setup a new slave.
-This role does not setup replication.
+This is a role to backup using Percona XtraBackup a MySQL server, stream it to a new machine, prepare it and then use it to configure a new slave.
-Rather, it must be used together with `xtrabackup_replication` role to complete the replication setup of the slave.

 Requirements
 ------------